- What's UP

 In order to further support artists, Union Project created our Artist in Residence program.
 This residency provides the opportunity for an emerging artist to focus on their artwork and build their body of work, while taking part in a thriving ceramics community and serving the greater Pittsburgh community through teaching community arts programs and classes.

-For inquiries and additional information about our current Artists in Residence, contact Jenna Vanden Brink at 412-363-4550 x222, email@example.com.
+For inquiries and additional information about our current Artist in Residence, contact Jenna Vanden Brink at firstname.lastname@example.org or 412-363-4550.
 If this residency program does not meet your needs, please contact Jenna to discuss other opportunities.